Modeling Student Learning with 3.8 Million Program Traces: Introduction

-However, a major paradigm shift is emerging in how users are interacting with AI assistants, especially code generation models.
-Tools such as \href{https://www.cursor.com/}{Cursor}, \href{https://github.com/All-Hands-AI/OpenHands}{OpenHands}, and \href{https://github.com/features/copilot}{GitHub CoPilot} can seamlessly integrate into programmers' development environments, thereby capturing rich interaction data that records a user's entire coding process, including their attempts, revisions, and interactions with code assistants.
-What new insights can code generation models learn from such data?
-Can we learn more about the difficulties faced during the development process, and even model the different ways individuals approach the same programming task?
-Understanding an individual's entire reasoning process when programming is particularly useful in education contexts, where student iterative debugging and refactoring behaviors play an important role in learning \citep{berland2013using}.
+At the same time, a paradigm shift is underway in how users interact with AI assistants, particularly for code generation.
+Tools such as Cursor and GitHub Copilot integrate directly into development environments, enabling the capture of rich interaction data that records entire coding processes, including attempts, revisions, and assistant interactions.
+Such data raises new questions: what can models learn from full development traces, and can they capture how different individuals approach the same task?
+This is especially relevant in educational settings, where iterative debugging and refactoring are central to learning \cite{berland2013using}.

-In this paper, we first curate a dataset of 3.8 million \textit{program traces} from real students learning to code on \pc, an educational programming platform.
-Our dataset spans 9 years of usage from more than 1 million unique students solving a rich variety of assignments, ranging from standard graphical assignments like \texttt{snowman} to more complex functions implementing \texttt{search} algorithms.
-Each program trace consists of a unique student ID and title, as well as a temporally ordered sequence of program states the student executed, capturing the student's edits.
-To the best of our knowledge, this is the first large-scale dataset of code edit sequences suitable for language model training.
+In this work, we curate a dataset of 3.8M \textit{program traces} from real students learning to code on \pc, spanning 9 years and over 1M unique students.
+The dataset covers a wide range of assignments, from simple graphical tasks like \texttt{snowman} to more complex algorithms such as \texttt{search}.
+Each trace contains a student ID, assignment title, and a temporally ordered sequence of executed program states.
+Unlike prior datasets that focus on IDE-level edits \cite{brown2018blackbox} or final submissions \cite{eliseeva2023falconcode}, our dataset is, to our knowledge, the first large-scale collection of execution-bounded code edit sequences suitable for language model training.

-We then compare three different language model pre-training approaches: training on program traces directly (\all), training on traces that are synthetically generated based on the final program state (\synthetic), and training only on the final program state (\last).
-We use both \textbf{\emph{behavioral}} (studying generated samples) and \textbf{\emph{representational}} (probing learned embeddings) evaluations to study how well these different LMs learn to model both final program states and the process that produced them.